arnobt78/SwoleNormous-GymFit-ReactVite-WebApp/README.md

 Then install tailwindcss and its peer dependencies, then generate your `tailwind.config.js` and `postcss.config.js` files: `npx tailwindcss init -p`

-Then add the paths to all of your template files in your tailwind.config.js file.
+Then add the paths to all your template files in your tailwind.config.js file.

 ```
 /** @type {import('tailwindcss').Config} */